Museum (Mike Tramp album): Background and recording

 The album picks up where Tramp's last album, 2013's Cobblestone Street left off, following his new-found, back-to-the-roots direction.
 Tramp recorded the new acoustic folk style soft rock album at Medley Studio, Copenhagen-Denmark with engineer/co-producer/multi-instrumentalist Soren Andersen.

 Release and promotion

 The album reached number three on Denmark's official top 40 hitlist albums chart.
 The first single, "Trust in Yourself", features a music video directed by his son Dylan.
 The song "Freedom" was released as the second single of the album.

 As part of the release, Tramp gave no less than four release concerts at the newly opened Zeppelin Bar, Café and Venue in Copenhagen.
-The four concerts took place from the 14th through 17th of August.
+The four concerts took place from August 14 to 17.
 All the concerts were completely sold out.
 Tramp delivered outstanding performances with special themes and different set lists every night to a dedicated crowd.
 Directly after the release Tramp commenced a European tour.